ryan-mcclue/musings/projects/wc-experiment.md

 Break down problem into parts, and find what are performance bottlenecks Learn what we expect for parsing etc. Then make estimate for theoretical maximum

+'clean code':
+(should be accompanied with, your code will become a lot slower if you do them) polymorphism (no ifs/switches)
+  -- the vtables are roughly 1.5x slower than switch -- in perspective, this is like erasing 3-4 years of hardware gains black box (don't know internals of anything)
+  -- switch statements help align everything by function, rather than class -- so, we can see what commonalities we have and optimise (another reason against having classes in distinct files) -- knowing what we are doing specifically is key to getting optimal performance -- TODO: seems that a lookup table is faster if being called repetively as values in cache functions should be small functions should do one thing

 ----------------------------------------------------------------------------------------------------